moklick/generator-leaflet/README.md

 ## Example

-This is what you get, after building the app [Example Map Application](http://leaf-gen.moritzklack.com/).
+This is what you get, after building the app [Example Map Application](http://leaf-gen.moritzklack.com/) (the header is optional).
 Moreover you can enable [TopoJSON](https://github.com/mbostock/topojson) support and jQuery if you need it.

 ## License